 3. The Jazz Age

 Jazz’s origins lie in blues.
 Having originated in New Orleans in the U.S. towards the end of the 19th century, the genre created by the African-American community mixed blues and ragtime with European styles of music, creating a hybrid genre for the ages.
 The Jazz Age extended from 1920-1929.
 The end of World War I was followed by a large number of jazz musicians moving from New Orleans to major cities in the U.S. which led to the spread of the genre.
 New York, Chicago and New Orleans became hubs of jazz music and bands popped up all over America.
 Factors that spurred the Jazz Age were commercial radio and speakeasies.
-Jazz icon Sidney Bechet created magic with the saxophone and clarinet, recording his hits “The Wild Cat Blues” and “The Kansas City Man Blues,” in 1923.
-Jazz legend, trumpeter Louis Armstrong’s improvisation honed and epitomized his strengths as a soloist and vocalist, and he emerged as the first great jazz soloist during this period.
+Jazz icon Sidney Bechet created magic with the saxophone and clarinet, recording his hits “The Wild Cat Blues” and “The Kansas City Man Blues” in 1923.
+Jazz legend, trumpeter Louis Armstrong’s technique of improvisation honed and epitomized his strengths as a soloist and vocalist, and he emerged as the first great jazz soloist during this period.
 Jazz music was important during this time as its influence extended to race relations, civil rights, dance, fashion, morality and the world at large.

 4. Written music course material in India